 Reaffirming Adventure Unlimited’s Mission and Community Standards

 The Board of Trustees of Adventure Unlimited (the “Board”) feel so privileged to serve Adventure Unlimited.
-We have been praying with the organization’s 2022 metaphysical theme: “Fulfil ye my joy, that ye be like-minded, having the same love, being of one accord, of one mind.” – Phil 2:2 and have been heartened to know that when we are all focused on serving God, we are of one accord, of one mind.
+We have been praying with the organization’s 2024 metaphysical theme: “When man is governed by God, the ever-present Mind who understands all things, man knows that with God all things are possible.”
+Science and Health 180:25–27 and have been heartened to know that when we are all focused on serving God, we are of one accord, of one mind.

 The A/U Ranches will soon conclude their 67th year of operations.
 In 2022, we will have hosted an estimated 730 individuals participating in camp programs.
 This attendance is roughly what we drew through our programs in 2019, prior to the COVID pandemic, and up about 10% from where we were in 2016 and 2017.1

 These past three years have had their share of challenges caused largely by the COVID pandemic and substantially increased state and federal regulations, which in turn have provided an opportunity for us to learn and get better at what we do.
 One way we improve is by listening to comments from our participants, their parents, donors, staff, former trustees and alumni.
 The Board wants all stakeholders to know how much we appreciate and seriously consider the comments we receive.

 To that end, the Board has received some helpful feedback and concerns recently, mostly related to the operation of the A/U Ranches.
 We have addressed these concerns one-on-one with the source, when possible, and it has helped shape some changes in our practices.
 As there are some common themes in this feedback and our responses, we thought it might be helpful to briefly summarize the most common issues and respond to them.